Louiscrrn/Neural_Radiance_Fields/README.md

 # NeRF Implementation (PyTorch)

 This project is a clean PyTorch implementation of a Neural Radiance Field (NeRF) trained and tested on the Lego dataset (Blender).
+Includes positional encoding, hierarchical sampling, and volumetric rendering.

 ## 📂 Project structure
 - `config.yaml` : training and dataset configuration (image size, rays per batch, epochs, etc.)